kaltura/developer-platform-docs/documentation/Inspiring-Examples/TikRok-FaceFilter-Social-Network.md

 ![MEDIALIST](/assets/images/tikrok/MEDIALIST.png)

 On the left, we can send the request and add parameters to the request.
-Also pay close attention to the right side where you can choose from all supported languages to autogenerate sample code corresponding to the exact request on the left.
+Also pay close attention to the right side where you can choose from all supported languages to auto-generate sample code corresponding to the exact request on the left.

 And you will see...it is very close to what `gallery.js` is using: